microsoft/HAXPlaybook/README.md

 The survey is defined in `src/data/survey.json`.
 SurveyJS is the library used to render the survey.
 To create your own survey, use the [survey creator](https://surveyjs.io/create-survey) on the SurveyJS website.

+To export the survey you've created, click on the `JSON Editor` tab and copy the contents, then paste into `src/data/survey.json`.

+### Survey guidelines
 To make sure your survey is supported, please adhere to the following guidelines:
-- Only include 1 question per page.
 - Only use the radio group, dropdown, and boolean survey components.
-- Specify a `value name` for each question.
-You can specify it in the `Data` section of the `Properties` toolbar on the right side of the survey builder.

-To export the survey you've created, click on the `JSON Editor` tab and copy the contents, then paste into `src/data/survey.json`.
+- Specify a `name` for each question.
+A default name like `question1` will be provided automatically in the SurveyJS builder.
+It's better to use a descriptive name to make the generated `content.json` file more readable.

+### How to create a cascading survey
+The survey included with the HAX Playbook has a cascading-question effect, causing new questions to appear when the user selects an answer.
+Cascading questions are implemented by configuring the visibility rules for questions in the survey.
+The visibility rules can be configured in the SurveyJS builder or in the JSON file.
+To configure visibility in the SurveyJS builder, select the question to modify, then select the `Visible if` rule in the `Logic` section of the `Properties` toolbar.
+A cascading-question effect is implemented by using the rule `{previous_question_name} is not empty`.
+Effectively, this rule says, "if an answer has been selected for the previous question, then show this question."

-## Textual Content
+## Textual content

 All of the content outside of the survey itself is defined in `src/data/content.json`.
-This content is used to enrich the user experience by providing an introduction, instructions for each survey question, contextual help for each choice, results for each choice, and a farewell message.
-HTML is supported inside of each component.
+This content is used to enrich the user experience by providing an introduction, instructions for each survey question, contextual help for each choice, and tasks for each choice.
+HTML is supported inside each component.

 ### Generating a starter file
 A starter content.json file can be generated from a survey.json file.
 The starter file will contain a skeleton of the data with empty strings